Evangelion: 1.0 You Are (Not) Alone: Animation

 After the banking process, backgrounds and sets were completely recreated, and the drawings were redone from scratch trying to maintain the basic atmosphere.
 The team could not use the old backgrounds from the series, as although they managed to recover about half the material, after twelve years in storage much was physically deteriorated and unusable.
 The backgrounds were still important for the animators for reference, as in some scenes the color palette used in Neon Genesis Evangelion was recreated to evoke a sense of nostalgia.
 In other scenes, they simply copied the backgrounds over, increasing detail to an amount that was not possible with old technology.
 In the first scene of the film, for example, more weeds were added to the backgrounds while still maintaining the same impression.
 Anno also gave the animators the goal of evoking the idea of a live-action film with special effects.
 Shunji Suzuki, who had already been the animation director for the first episode of the series, was called to supervise the key animations, or key frames.
-He was also in charge of correcting the animation layout, with Yuji Moriyama and Kazuya Kise eventually joining him as supervisors.
+He was also in charge of correcting the animation layout, with Yuji Moriyama and Kazuchika Kise eventually joining him as supervisors.
 Suzuki tried to give a sense of unity to the animation, as different parts of the film were worked on simultaneously by different directors.
 The overall workload increased exponentially during the process, and he found himself struggling in a state of chaos, always working on three or four things at once.

 Sadamoto helped with animation, mainly for Kaworu's last scene on the Moon, while Hidenori Matsubara was chosen as the animation director for the second part of the film.
 At first, when the project's vision was to remake the anime with one hundred fifty new cuts, they only asked Matsubara to help with the new designs, but during production he asked to work on only the new drawings so as to not ruin the original atmosphere of the show.
 Matsubara also helped in the first part and the layouts.
 Anno also did not ask him for anything in particular, as there was no clear idea of what to do, and no rigid titles or defined agreements were assigned within the creative staff.